Aliases for FZD4 Gene

 GeneCards Summary for FZD4 Gene

 FZD4 (Frizzled Class Receptor 4) is a Protein Coding gene.
 Diseases associated with FZD4 include Exudative Vitreoretinopathy 1 and Exudative Vitreoretinopathy.
-Among its related pathways are HTLV-I infection and Regulation of FZD by ubiquitination.
-GO annotations related to this gene include G-protein coupled receptor activity and protein heterodimerization activity.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Association Between Physico-Chemical Features and Toxicity Associated Pathways.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and protein heterodimerization activity.
 An important paralog of this gene is FZD10.

-Receptor for Wnt proteins.
-Most of frizzled receptors are coupled to the beta-catenin (CTNNB1) canonical signaling pathway, which leads to the activation of disheveled proteins, inhibition of GSK-3 kinase, nuclear accumulation of beta-catenin (CTNNB1) and activation of Wnt target genes.
-Plays a critical role in retinal vascularization by acting as a receptor for Wnt proteins and norrin (NDP).
-In retina, it can be both activated by Wnt protein-binding, but also by a Wnt-independent signaling via binding of norrin (NDP), promoting in both cases beta-catenin (CTNNB1) accumulation and stimulation of LEF/TCF-mediated transcriptional programs.
+Receptor for Wnt proteins (PubMed:30135577).
+Most frizzled receptors are coupled to the beta-catenin (CTNNB1) canonical signaling pathway, which leads to the activation of disheveled proteins, inhibition of GSK-3 kinase, nuclear accumulation of beta-catenin (CTNNB1) and activation of Wnt target genes (PubMed:30135577).
+Plays a critical role in retinal vascularization by acting as a receptor for Wnt proteins and norrin (NDP) (By similarity).
+In retina, it can be activated by Wnt protein-binding and also by Wnt-independent signaling via binding of norrin (NDP), promoting in both cases beta-catenin (CTNNB1) accumulation and stimulation of LEF/TCF-mediated transcriptional programs (By similarity).
 A second signaling pathway involving PKC and calcium fluxes has been seen for some family members, but it is not yet clear if it represents a distinct pathway or if it can be integrated in the canonical pathway, as PKC seems to be required for Wnt-mediated inactivation of GSK-3 kinase.
 Both pathways seem to involve interactions with G-proteins.
 May be involved in transduction and intercellular transmission of polarity information during tissue morphogenesis and/or in differentiated tissues.